The Big Bang Theory season 2

-The second season of the American sitcom The Big Bang Theory aired on CBS from September 22, 2008 to May 11, 2009.
+The second season of the American television sitcom The Big Bang Theory aired on CBS from September 22, 2008 to May 11, 2009.

 A DVD consisting of all 23 episodes of the season was released on September 15, 2009, and a Blu-ray version was reissued on July 10, 2012, with remastered surround sound audio, whereas the DVD version only had stereo.

 Jim Parsons submitted the episode "The Bath Item Gift Hypothesis" for consideration due to his nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series at the 61st Primetime Emmy Awards.
-In 2009, TV Guide ranked the episode #60 on its list for the 100 Greatest Episodes.
+In mid-2009, TV Guide ranked the episode #60 on its list for the 100 Greatest Episodes.
 Christine Baranski submitted the episode "The Maternal Capacitance" for consideration due to her nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series at the 61st Primetime Emmy Awards.

+Production

+After the Writers Guild of America strike ended in February 2008, the series was picked up for a second season, airing in the 2008–09 television season.